 Summer Is the Best Time to Visit Palm Springs.
 And No, I’m Not Joking.

-Seriously, visit now!
+Seriously, visit this summer!
 Keep cool at these buzzy spots around town.

 While you could always take the rotating Palm Springs Aerial Tramway up to cooler mountain climes at Mt.
 San Jacinto State Park or head out on a road trip through the high desert towns of Joshua Tree, Twentynine Palms, and the like, there are also plenty of new hot spots where you can keep cool right in Palm Springs.
-(A must if you’re trying to stay local to take a selfie with the new Marilyn Monroe statue, or enjoy a weekend full of music during this month’s Splash House music festival.)
+(A must if you’re trying to stay local is to take a selfie with the new-fish Marilyn Monroe statue, or enjoy a weekend full of music during August’s Splash House music festival.)

 From a dog-friendly patio with plenty of overhead fans to the best deviled eggs that deserve to be savored with a martini in hand (amid the restaurant’s air-conditioning), here’s where we’re keeping cool around Palm Springs: